emptyarray/emptybrackets.com/source/2015-07-11-advanced-android-animation-in-scala.markdown

 ```
 ## The Implementation

-We will gives `Views` our animation helper methods by using Scala's implicit wrapper class construct:
+We will give `Views` our animation helper methods by using Scala's implicit wrapper class construct:

 ```scala
 object ViewHelper {